petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

 ---
 # Using the Fragments Toolkit

+!!! note
+   The Fragments Toolkit is deprecated as of Liferay 2024.Q1+/Portal 7.4 GA107+.
+See [Alternatives for the Fragments Toolkit](#alternatives-to-the-fragments-toolkit) for more information.

 The Fragments Toolkit helps you develop and manage Fragments locally, using your favorite tools.
 Here you'll use the toolkit to generate a Fragments Project with sample Fragments, deploy it, and add your own Fragments Set to it.

 ```{note}